-Note that net position of governmental activities decreased significantly during the year, indicating deterioration in the financial condition of the Board.
-The decrease in net position was due to the implementation of GASB 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+Note that net position of governmental activities increased by approximately \$1.6 million during the year, indicating improvement in the financial condition of the Board.
 Also note that the Board carries capital assets for which Haywood County carries the offsetting debt.